-start-stop - Records authorization from starting point and stopping point.
+start-stop - Records authorization from starting point and stopping point. group - Specifies the server group to use.

 tacacs+ - Specifies all TACACS+ hosts configured with the tacacs-server host command.

 server-group - Specifies the name of a server group configured with the aaa group server command.
 (Range: 1-64 characters)